- Program

 Am I eligible to apply for direct entry into a VRGP training position?

-Entry into the VRGP can be through direct entry as a RG1 or through lateral entry.
+Entry into the VRGP can be through direct entry as a RG1 or through flexible entry.
 Direct entry to the VRGP as a RG1 is conducted through the PMCV Intern match.

 I am an interstate graduate, can I apply to join VRGP via the direct entry process?